top of page

 Enhance Videos Tool update

 The Enhance Videos tool, located in the Tools dropdown menu, allows you to adjust the brightness, contrast, and white balance of the loaded videos prior to running analysis or processing a calibration.
 While it’s always recommended to try to capture bright, well-balanced videos at the time of recording, this tool is a lifesaver when the videos don’t turn out quite right.
-Until now, video enhancements were applied to all loaded videos, but for Theia3D 2024 it is now possible to make different adjustments to individual cameras!
+Until now, video enhancements were applied to all loaded videos, but for Theia3D Apollo it is now possible to make different adjustments to individual cameras!
 This is especially useful for adjusting videos from environments where cameras facing different directions are subject to vastly different lighting, such as cameras facing the sun or towards large windows.
 And, this should also make it easier to achieve strong calibration results for situations where cameras need to use different white balance settings to clearly detect the chessboard.

 Figure 5: The updated Enhance Videos tool, allowing adjustments to individual camera views or all views at once.